TanyaTewari26/Netflix-Subscription-Forecasting--ARIMA/README.md

 ARIMA models are designed for stationary data, so ensuring your time series is stationary is essential to the modeling process.
 Differencing, as mentioned above, is often used to achieve stationarity by removing trends or seasonal patterns.
 The amount of differencing required is determined by the data itself and plays a key role in the overall performance of the model.

-We calculate the quarterly growth rate using bar graph and plot quarterly subscription growth rate
+First, we calculate the quarterly growth rate using bar graph and plot quarterly subscription growth rate
 ![png](./Plot2.png)

 Now, we calculate the yearly subsciption growth rate using bar graphs